 I invite anyone to walk-drive the two different routes to see for themselves.

-Takoma Park resident Sammie Abbott, unquestionably the most colorful of this manufactured controversy's figures, was an accomplished labor organizer in Buffalo, New York, one time candidate for the U.S. Congress regrettably under the Communist Party label (his widow Ruth would exclaim and apologize to me personally that they had no idea that Stalin was the brute that they later found him out to be), and future 1978-1985 Takoma Park Mayor).
+He was an accomplished labor organizer in Buffalo, New York, who became a candidate for the U.S. Congress, regrettably under the Communist Party label (his widow Ruth would exclaim and apologize to me personally that they had no idea that Stalin was the brute that they later found him out to be), and later, (1978-1985) the Mayor of Takoma Park.

-Abbott had been spurred to become an anti freeway activist in late 1964.
-Residing at 7308 Birch Avenue, and additionally an highly accomplished artist, Sammie Abbott began creating numerous examples of protest art against the option #11 Railroad Sligo East North Central Freeway- examples such as the two pamphlets and the 1964 Christmas card published in the Washington Post.
+Abbott had been spurred to become an anti freeway activist in the wake of the release of the October 1964 report.
+A highly accomplished artist, Sammie Abbott began creating numerous examples of protest art against the option #11 Railroad Sligo East North Central Freeway- examples such as the two pamphlets and the 1964 Christmas card published in the Washington Post.

 Every indication I've seen or heard (including interviewing Ruth Abbott, as well as driving her around various sites of the un-built inside the Beltway and D.C.
 70S (270) and 95 and the built freeway segments (she had zero fear at speeds legal throughout much of Europe, particularly when driving towards the I-95 stubs at the Capital Beltway), has the massive opposition spurred with the release of the infamous J.E.
 Greiner study report in October 1964.
 Not earlier.